CitrineInformatics/citrine-python/docs/source/workflows/performance_workflows.rst

 Triggering a workflow returns a workflow execution object.
 A workflow execution has a status (in progress, succeeded, or failed) and results (once execution has succeeded).
 Results of a successful workflow are returned as a dictionary.
+Below shows an example of the results object.
 .. code:: python

    {